 The phases are not always linear

 I have seen these five phases again and again when working with PhD students and postdocs.
-It’s important to note that these phases might not always be as linear or universal as presented.
+It’s important to note that these phases of stress and resolution might not always be as linear or universal as presented.
 Individual experiences can vary significantly based on personal circumstances, the nature of the research, and the environment of the academic institution.

 However, knowing the general patterns will help you substantially handle your situation much more easily.